 We have family reunions of 100+ every year extending to 2nd, 3rd cousins, and a group text I have to keep on mute because it spans all the country’s time zones and goes off at all hours of the day and night.
 Our roots are deep.

 Most importantly, I have much younger sisters, and cousins, growing up every minute, and I am not physically there for them.

 But, the life I am building, and influence in perspective that it brings to them — in global awareness and that you can literally have the world, if you only work for it — will serve them (and hopefully many others) for years well beyond my lifetime.

-Plus, the flexibility this gives me allows me to prioritize being “home” at least a few times a year and for holidays, which is a grand luxury compared to most.
+Plus, the flexibility this gives me allows me to prioritize being “home” at least a few times a year and for holidays, which is a luxury compared to most.

 And my true friends, the incredible, unique, scattered bunch of beautiful spirits I’ve been so very blessed to find around the globe, they get me.
 These amazing people offer airport rides and let me sleep on their couches and invite me to their cities for personal tours of the best things to do.

 They text me when they find new places they want me to see and constantly send me pics and don’t get embarrassed when I dance in the streets and make me laugh until water comes from my eyes.
 Most of them will probably never read this, because they always want the stories firsthand and don’t really get what I do, but they like my drive and my dream and they support that.
 Some have been around for years, and some only cross my life for a few hours, but they keep me moving.